Dial 911 for Fire, Police, or Medical Emergency

 Open burning, when meteorological conditions permit, is allowed in the sub-division.
 However, since the sub-division is heavily wooded, a permit for open burning is OBLIGATORY.
 It can be obtained from the Fire Marshall of Henderson County.

 Many of the roads in the sub-division are state roads and therefore, the North Carolina Department of Transportation (NCDOT) is responsible for their upkeep and maintenance.
 The roads in the sub-division are plowed by the NCDOT during the winter months and the posted speed limit is 25 mph throughout the community.
-Many of the roads are winding and hilly so it is essentially to drive slowly in the community.
+Many of the roads are winding and hilly so it is essential to drive slowly in the community.

-The community is served by the Hendersonville, NC post office.
+The community is served by the Hendersonville, NC, post office.
 Residents receive their mail in mail boxes at the front of each property.
 Community residents must provide a USPS-approved roadside box with the house number clearly marked.
 Outgoing mail will also be picked up if the box flag is up.
 If a resident plans to be absent from the property for any period of time, the Post Office will hold the mail for later delivery.

 All garbage and trash removal is each resident’s responsibility.
 There is no government or Association-provided service.
 Waste collection contractors pick up once a week.
 Henderson county offers a transfer station and recycling station / convenience center on Stony Mountain Road, approximately three miles from the subdivision.
 Henderson County issues solid waste disposal guidelines for residential customers.